-The stormwater drains were grassed and contained minor amounts of stormwater following heavy rain the previous day.
-The stormwater ponds were moderately full, and the final pond was discharging at a trickle flow.
-There was no visible effect noticeable in the receiving waters downstream of the discharge.
-Silt controls were in place and operating satisfactorily.

-The site was well fenced and secure, with no cattle grazing below the filled area at the time of inspection.
+All stormwater was being diverted to the ponds via the drains.
+All three stormwater ponds were full, with the final pond discharging at a low flow rate of approximately 5 L/s.
+There was no visual effect noticeable on the receiving waters downstream of the discharge.
+Silt controls were in place and operating normally.
+The operational area was well fenced and secure, with no sign of recent cattle grazing.
 There were no odour or dust issues.